 It’s a great home remedy for the flu.

 We’ll call it Flu Buster Vinegar!

 This is REALLY simple.
-It totally fits in with what you have learned in Herbs Made Simple.
 You can get all these ingredients at the corner market.

 I chopped up the herbs, stuffed them into a quart mason jar, then filled the jar with the vinegar.

 Vinegar can corrode metal lids.
 If you do not have a plastic lid, put a piece of plastic (like from a plastic bag) over the mouth, then screw your metal lid on.